-When co-curricular and/or interscholastic programs are scheduled during the school day, a student must be eligible according to the following guidelines of the Oklahoma Secondary Schools Activities Association: A. ATTENDANCE REGULATIONS
+When co-curricular and/or interscholastic programs are scheduled during the school day, a student must be eligible according to the following guidelines of the Oklahoma Secondary Schools Activities Association:

-- 1. School Activity: These are extracurricular activities, whether sponsored by the school or outside agency, which remove the student from class for more than half a class period. - 2.
-The total number of student activity absences allowed for one class period per student shall be ten (10). - 3.
-Once a student has had ten student activity absences (per school year) from any one class period, the student must be reported to the principal's office for consideration for further absences for student activities. - 4.
-A student is expected to attend classes 90% of the time in order to participate in school-sponsored activities.
+- ATTENDANCE REGULATIONS - o School Activity: These are extracurricular activities, whether sponsored by the school or outside agency, which remove the student from class for more than half a class period. - o The total number of student activity absences allowed for one class period per student shall be ten (10). - Once a student has had ten student activity absences (per school year) from any one class period, the student must be reported to the principal's office for consideration for further absences for student activities. - o A student is expected to attend classes 90% of the time in order to participate in school-sponsored activities. - SCHOLASTIC ELIGIBILITY